facebook/facebook-for-woocommerce/readme.txt

 == Changelog ==

-= 3.4.6 - 2025-04-04 =
+= 3.4.7 - 2025-04-17 =
+* Tweak - Added external_variant_id to the feed file by @mshymon in #2998
-* Fix - Product availability syncing by @vinkmeta in #3010
+* Tweak - Added support for syncing product type by @vinkmeta in #3013
+* Tweak - Relocating bulk actions by @SayanPandey in #2943
+* Tweak - Filtration on All Products page | Synced and Not Synced by @SayanPandey in #2999
+* Tweak - Updated PR Template by @vinkmeta in #3019
-* Fix - Product attribute sort error which prevented product edits in certain scenarios by @iodic in #3012
+* Fix - Null check exceptions by @vinkmeta in #3015

-= 3.4.5 - 2025-04-01 =
+* Tweak - Relaxing sync validations by @raymon1 in #2969
+* Tweak - Truncates extra characters from title and description by @raymon1 in #3023
-* Tweak - Add new product field external_update_time to measure product update latency by @mshymon in #2973
+* Tweak - Updated PR template by @vinkmeta in #3053
-* Fix - for 'PHP Warning: Undefined variable $fb_product_parent' by @mshymon in #2976
+* Fix - The item not found error by using filter in the product endpoint @vinkmeta in #3054
-* Fix - Updated logic to choose/create the feed for product sync by @mshymon in #2989
+* Fix - Bug where MPN input box had no tooltip by @devbodaghe in #3034
-* Add - Facebook Product Data Tab Enhancement by @devbodaghe in #2938
+* Tweak - Investigation: WooCommerce to Facebook Product Attribute Syncing by @devbodaghe in #3033
+* Fix - Add parent product material inheritance for variations by @devbodaghe in #3035
-* Fix - PHP Warning for empty attributes by @vinkmeta in #3001
+* Fix - Tooltip Messages for Skirt Length and Sleeve Length by @devbodaghe in #3039
+* Fix - Typo in Admin.php by @SayanPandey in #3063

 [See changelog for all versions](https://raw.githubusercontent.com/facebook/facebook-for-woocommerce/refs/heads/main/changelog.txt).